Robust and Efficient MuJoCo-based Model Predictive Control via Web of Affine Spaces Derivatives: Discussion

-Overall, we view this work as a first step toward incorporating coherence-based derivative approximations into real-time MPC pipelines.
-By showing that WASP derivatives can deliver meaningful speedups and stability gains in MJPC, we hope to encourage broader exploration of approximate derivative methods in robotics control and optimization.
+Overall, we view this work as a step toward integrating coherence-based derivative approximations into real-time MPC.
+By demonstrating meaningful speed and stability gains within MJPC, we aim to expand the practical alternatives to finite differencing and encourage broader exploration of structured approximate derivatives in robotics control.